ochrance-cz/web/content-en/dokument/how_czechia_fulfils_its_obligations_under_the_convention_on_the_rights_of_persons_with_disabilities/index.md

 ---
 title: How Czechia Fulfils its Obligations under the Convention on the Rights of Persons with Disabilities
-perex: Human Rights Indicators-Based Analysis
+perex: "Human Rights Indicators-Based Analysis "
 date: 2025-09-03
 vystupy:
   - researches